Marvel Cinematic Universe timeline: The Multiverse Saga

 In Phase Six, Eyes of Wakanda is set in several past time periods, with its respective episodes set in 1260 BC Crete during the Bronze Age, 1200 BC during the Trojan War, 1400 AD China at the start of the Ming dynasty, and 1896 AD Ethiopia during the First Italo-Ethiopian War.
-VisionQuest will be set after the events of WandaVision.
-Avengers: Doomsday will be set in 2028, 14 months after the end of Thunderbolts*.
+Wonder Man begins in late 2025 and concludes in mid-2027.
+The second season of Born Again is set six months after the first season, and concurrent with the events of The Punisher: One Last Kill television special, while the third season of Born Again is set six months after the second season.
+Spider-Man: Brand New Day is set four years after No Way Home in 2028.
+VisionQuest is set years after the events of WandaVision, around the events of Brand New Day.
+Avengers: Doomsday will also be set in 2028, 14 months after the end of Thunderbolts*, and after Brand New Day.
 The Fantastic Four: First Steps is set on Earth-828 in 1964.
-Marvel Zombies is set in 2023 on the alternate reality from the What If...? episode "What If...
+The first season of Marvel Zombies is set in 2023 on the alternate reality from the What If...? episode "What If...
 Zombies?!", five years after those events.

 Codifying attempts

 Phase One infographic (May 2012)

 Marvel released an official infographic timeline for their Phase One films and One-Shots in May 2012 in its The Art of Marvel's The Avengers book; some of this information had previously been revealed in the official canon tie-in comic Fury's Big Week, which had confirmed that The Incredible Hulk, Iron Man 2, and Thor all took place within a week, a year before The Avengers.
 The infographic timeline's scale is shown in relation to Tony Stark revealing he is Iron Man at the end of Iron Man, with events set "BIM" (Before Iron Man) and "AIM" (After Iron Man).